Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 \section{Elastohydrodynamic lift in external flow}

 Even when not directly deformed by the presence of a wall, deformable particles will exhibit a specific dynamics when interacting with flow velocity gradients.
-This will in turn create an additional flow which is often compatible with the top-bottom asymmetric boundary conditions only if the particle has a normal motion relatively to the flow direction.
+This will in turn create an additional flow which is often compatible with the asymmetric boundary conditions in the direction normal to flow, only if the particle has a normal motion relatively to the flow direction.

 A reference situation is that of a particle in a simple shear flow above a wall (Sec. \ref{sec:liftwall}), but other configurations give also rise to lift, among which the flow of a particle in a channel (Sec. \ref{sec:liftchannel}).
 The interaction between two flowing particles is also an example of lift, whose study is often of interest because it is the fundamental mechanism of non-Brownian diffusion in a suspension (Sec. \ref{sec:particleparticlelift}).
 Other, more marginal, situations for the lift of a single particle are examined in Sec. \ref{sec:otherlift}.